LLNL/PnMPI/README.md

   * `PNMPI_BE_SILENT` will silence the PnMPI banner.
 For benchmark purposes you should also disable `ENABLE_DEBUG` in your CMake configuration. **Note:**
     Warnings on errors still will be printed.
+  * If you are using modules with the `PNMPI_AppStartup` hook, PnMPI trys to detect the used MPI interface (C or Fortran) automatically by calling `nm` on the instrumented application.
+However, you may set the MPI interface language explictly with the `PNMPI_INTERFACE` environment variable or the `--interface` flag of the PnMPI invocation tool.
   * If you are using modules with the `PNMPI_AppStartup` hook, but your application does not use the highest threading level, you may set the requested MPI threading level via `PNMPI_THREADING_LEVEL` to decrease the